berryworkshop/visualist-api/README.md

      Y8bd8P  888      X88 Y88b 888 888  888 888 888      X88 Y88b.
       Y88P   888  88888P'  "Y88888 "Y888888 888 888  88888P'  "Y888

+The visualist: people and their art.
+Copyright (C) 2016  Allan J. Berry

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+For more information, contact Allan Berry at allan.berry@gmail.com.
+Thanks.

+---

 This program has been divided into four parts.